*Meet the Traveller is a new series on Potli Baba, of conversations with people who have been inspired by travel.*

 This is one of the many photographs from Prarthana’s exhibition.
 It was love at first sight for me.

-2 thoughts on “Meet the traveller: Prarthana Krishnamurthy
+2 responses to “Meet the traveller: Prarthana Krishnamurthy”

 1. What a lovely interview, and person!
 Loved her thoughts on travel.
 Really inspiring.